-All of these processes are designed to alleviate oral discomfort and improve dental health.
+All of our restorative dentistry processes are designed to alleviate oral discomfort and improve dental health.
 Some of the treatments are specifically designed to fix issues with chewing and improving confidence by helping to create a better smile.
 This is accomplished by structuring a given treatment to fit the exact needs of a given patient.

 Very often when a tooth requires significant restoration because of decay over most of the surface or an extremely large older restoration, a crown is placed to “cap it.”
 When a tooth goes through root canal therapy, it is almost always required to protect the tooth structure with a crown.
 After the root canal therapy, the tooth becomes dry and brittle, requiring this additional protection against chipping or cracking.
 A crown covers the entire tooth to the gum line.
 Traditionally this involves at least two appointments.
 In the first appointment we take an impression of your mouth which is sent to a dental lab to make the crown.
 While your permanent crown is being made, we fit you with a temporary crown.
 In your final appointment we bond the permanent crown to your tooth.
 The permanent crown is carefully matched for fit and color with your other teeth.

 We can now offer one-appointment CEREC® crowns at many of our dental office in Ottawa.
 CEREC’s revolutionary CAD-CAM technology allows us to make and fit as many crowns as you need in just one appointment.
 With traditional crowns, you needed at least two appointments and have to wear a temporary crown (or crowns) in between.
 With exciting new CEREC, we can create beautiful, tooth-colored crowns in just one appointment, right in our office!
 Don’t put off that crown any longer!

 Would you like a tooth replacement option that rival’s natures lasting beauty?
 Consider dental implants from Trillium Dental.